mikebarram/Not-AI-Mouse-In-A-Maze/readme.md

 The simplest instruction would have been to always stick to the left or right wall and the maze would always be solved but that wouldn't be as much fun.

 Learning to profile the code (see the notes at the top of the code) was very useful for highlighting areas to improve performance and JIT compilation was great for actually improving it.
 See [profile.png](profile.png) for an example profile.

+The non-AI mouse is pretty good at solving mazes but not perfect, so the next project is to use "AI" to try to do better.